silviudev/TicTacToe/readme.md

 To play, open the main.html file using a browser that supports HTML5, CSS3 and Javascript 2015 or higher.

+You can play this game as well as learn more about me and my projects by visiting www.silviudev.com

 **Gameplay Instructions**

 This game is the traditional Tic Tac Toe game.
 One player represents "X" and the other represents "O".
 The players take turns marking one square on a 9x9 board with their letter one at a time.
 The first player to get 3 squares in a row with their letter wins!
 If all squares are marked but there is no winner the game ends in a tie.
 The 3 squares can be in a row horizontally, vertically or diagonally.